Krasnooktyabrsky, Mari El Republic

 Krasnooktyabrsky (Краснооктя́брьский) is an urban locality (an urban-type settlement) in Medvedevsky District of the Mari El Republic, Russia.
-As of the 2010 Census, its population was 4,559.
+As of the 2010 Census its population was 4,559.

+It is located 9 km northwest of Medvedevo, Nolka railway station.

+An arsenal of the Russian Armed Forces is located in the town.

 Administrative and municipal status

 Within the framework of administrative divisions, the urban-type settlement of Krasnooktyabrsky is incorporated within Medvedevsky District as Krasnooktyabrsky Urban-Type Settlement (an administrative division of the district).
 As a municipal division, Krasnooktyabrsky Urban-Type Settlement is incorporated within Medvedevsky Municipal District as Krasnooktyabrsky Urban Settlement.